rmolai/rmolai.github.io/README.md

 # Rethabile Molai

-Industrial/System Engineer / Business Analyst
+Industrial Engineer / Business Analyst

 ## Contact
 **Email:** rethabile.molai@gmail.com

 **LinkedIn:** [Rethabile Molai](https://www.linkedin.com/in/rethabilemolai/)

 A dynamic and data-driven industrial engineer with a passion for leveraging analytics to drive business decisions and optimize processes.